 Cobbins helped Destrehan to a 15-0 record, and Division I state non-select state championship over Ruston in 2022.
 He was voted to the LSWA’s first team Class 5A All-State team at linebacker.

-The four-star prospect chose LSU over Texas, Colorado, Michigan, Colorado, Ole Miss and Oregon.
+The four-star prospect chose LSU over Texas, Colorado, Michigan, Ole Miss and Oregon.
 He’s been recruited by defensive line coach Jamar Cain for the Tigers.

 “I chose LSU because when they offered me their offer stood out the most to me than any other offer I got,” Cobbins told On3Sports.
 “Also, they have everything I’m looking for, great education, great coaches, great environment, NIL, and lastly, it’s my home state.
 I feel safe in Louisiana if things go wrong.”